phansch/Projects/Networking/README.md

 **Whois Search Tool** - Enter an IP or host address and have it look it up through whois and return the results to you.

 **Site Checker with Time Scheduling** - An application that attempts to connect to a website or server every so many minutes or a given time and check if it is up.
 If it is down, it will notify you by email or by posting a notice on screen.

+**IRC Client** - Connect to IRC networks, join and create channels, send and receive messages.